HL7/capstmt/input/pagecontent/index.md

 Discussion on these issues led to the design of this Application Feature Framework, where the features are defined using a terminological approach that allows for more flexibility around feature negotation.
 Note that this approach basically mandates feature negotation, because while the design of the resource itself is simplified, the actual instances of fully populated CapabilityStatement resources are very much larger.
 For this reason, the general intent is that by default, servers do not populate many features in their statements unless asked, though there is still utility in a fully populated feature statement.

 Most of the trial-use properties in CapabilityStatement are actually features, and they may be withdrawn in a future version of the FHIR specification once the Application Feature Framework is well-proven.

+The [[[TerminologyCapabilities]]] resource servers a similar purpose as CapabilityStatement for terminology services, as such it makes sense to allow feature definitions there as well.
 The TerminologyCapabilities resources may also be significantly trimmed down during this process.

 ### Credits